hadashiA/MRubyCS/README.md

     style D fill:#ff4444,stroke:#cc0000,color:#ffffff,stroke-width:2px
 ```

-MRubyCS only includes the mruby virtual machine.
 You can choose whether to deploy precompiled bytecode or raw source code:

 Bytecode only: extremely compact and recommended for production environments.
 Source code: compiled on the target machine.
 Note that compilation relies on the native compiler, so supported platforms are limited to those where mruby-compiler runs.